midonet/data-migration/README.rst

          Convert provider router to edge router and uplink networks.
          -t (--tenant) must be set for this command.
+The input to this command is the JSON output from the 'prepare' command. extraroutes
+         Convert MidoNet routes to Neutron extra routes.
 The input to this command is the JSON output from the 'prepare' command.